The Rush Parkinson's Disease and Movement Disorders Program is one of the largest and oldest such centers in the country.

 Extensive experience, team approach

-The program's staff includes eight movement disorder specialists, psychiatrists and neuropsychologists focused on movement disorders, and expert nursing staff.
+The program's staff includes movement disorder specialists, psychiatrists and neuropsychologists focused on movement disorders, and expert nursing staff.

 Our expert faculty provide evaluation, diagnosis and comprehensive treatment for the full spectrum of movement disorders, including Parkinson's disease, atypical parkinsonism, ataxia, Tourette syndrome, dystonia, and unusual and functional movement disorders, among others.